 A young person of statutory education age is entitled to 18 weeks of maternity leave.
 Either side of this period there is an expectation that the young person continues to attend school or alternative provision.
 The educational establishment is required to make all reasonable adjustments to allow the young person to have appropriate access to the curriculum whilst they attend the establishment including timetable and learning environment adjustments.
-It is important that the provision participate in the Team Around the Child) in order for them to fully support the continued education of the young parent.
-Education establishments should have a clear strategy for engaging with the young person while they are away from the provision in order to limit the disruption to their education and make appropriate arrangements that work for the young person and educational establishment.
+It is important that the provision participate in the Team Around the Child in order for them to fully support the continued education of the young parent.
+Education establishments should have a clear strategy for engaging with the young person while they are away from the provision in order to limit the disruption to their educational establishment.
 Where there is robust medical evidence that indicates that the young person is unfit to attend, the educational establishment can make a referral to the pupil reintegration team on 01522 554525 who will assess and consider alternative arrangements if appropriate.